The doubling property of the elliptic measure, for elliptic operators with drifts satisfying an average diverging condition: Introduction.

 Thus it is natural to ask whether the results of \cite{Dirichlet} can be proved for more general operators with a Carleson measure condition on the drift, where the supremum condition within the integrand is removed,

 This means that for Whitney cubes that typically satisfy the smallness assumption, instead of \cref{eq7} and thus the pointwise smallness estimate, we only have the average smallness assumption of \cref{imp1} considered in this paper, along with \cref{imp2}.
-Because of the Carleson measure condition, by an elementary counting argument, depending on the Carleson measure constant and $\beta$, one sees that all but a finite number of Whitney cubes contained in any $\Omega\cap B(x,r)$ have to satisfy the average smallness condition of \cref{imp2}.
+Because of the Carleson measure condition, depending on the Carleson measure constant and $\beta$, one sees that all but a countable number of Whitney cubes contained in any $\Omega\cap B(x,r)$ have to satisfy the average smallness condition of \cref{imp2}.

-This paper establishes doubling of the elliptic measure for this more general situation of drifts that have a smallness condition \cref{imp1} on average on every Whitney cube in a chord arc domain, instead of having a pointwise smallness assumption, along with a background pointwise bound with the large constant as in \cref{imp2}.
+This paper establishes doubling of the elliptic measure for this more general situation of drifts that have a smallness condition \cref{imp1} on average on every whitney cube in a chord arc domain, instead of having a pointwise smallness assumption, along with a background pointwise bound with the large constant as in \cref{imp2}.
 This result is new even for the half space.

 We also note that the Carleson measure involves a square of the drift term.
 If one worked with a Carleson measure condition of the form

 that has a linear drift term in the integrand, the point-wise estimate on the drift in \cref{imp2} along with \cref{DKP4alternate} immediately gives the \cref{DKP4} condition.